mike-matera/FastPID/README.md

 ```c++
 bool err();
 ```
-Test for a confiuration error.
+Test for a configuration error.
 The controller will not run if this function returns `true`.

 ## Integeral Windup

 Applications that control slow moving systems and have a non-zero integral term often see significant overshoot on startup.
-This is caused by the integral sum "winidng up" as it remembers a long time away from the setpoint.
+This is caused by the integral sum "winding up" as it remembers a long time away from the setpoint.
 If this describes your system there are two things you can do.

 ### Addressing Windup: Limit the Sum